anovos/anovos-docs/docs/using-anovos/feature_store.md

 ### Apply new features and materialize the feature data in the offline store

-Once the workflow has finished, switch into the folder of `anovos_feature` repository and apply the changed feature definitions and materialize the features:
+Once the workflow has finished, switch into the folder of `anovos_feature` repository, apply the changed feature definitions, and materialize the features:

 ```bash
 cd anovos_repo